-- Trainers: Trainers should have taken and passed the CLS Student's Course and Trainer Courses.
-Experienced TCCC instructors and trainers may be exempt from this requirement based on Service-specific standards. - Students: This course is intended for those who have completed the All Service Members (ASM) course or to those whose Service-specific requirements begin with CLS as a foundational level of training.
+- Primary Trainers: All primary trainers for the Combat Lifesaver course MUST be medical providers e.g., Medics/Corpsman, Flight Paramedic, and 4N's.
+Non-Medical trainers are not authorized as lead trainers but may be used as assistants for skills training but will NOT be used for skills validation or didactic presentations. - Assistant Trainers (non-medical): Trainers will have taken and passed the CLS Student's Course and the Train the Trainer Course. - Students: This course is intended for those who have completed the All-Service Members (ASM) course or for those whose Service-specific requirements begin with CLS as a foundational level of training.
 It is primarily intended for nonmedical personnel serving in deployable and combat roles.